Call for applications

 The GACD funding agencies aim to harmonise the research and outcomes assessment of GACD funded projects in order to maximise the potential for learning across the network and the impact of the initiative as a whole.
 To this end:

 • All funded teams are expected to use explicit indicators and measures of project context, reach, outcomes evaluation and scale-up potential in their plans and protocols;

 • All teams should include Implementation Research outcomes (e.g. feasibility, fidelity and/or adaptation, spread and/or penetration, acceptability, sustainability, uptake, and cost effectiveness) and where relevant, include Service outcomes: (e.g. Efficiency, Safety, Effectiveness, Equity, Patient-centeredness, Timeliness);

-• At the first GACD network meeting for the Scale-up grantees we will agree upon a common set of implementation and outcome indicators to employ across all projects, as well as set of additional indicators that may be used by groups of similar types of projects.
+• Shortly after notification of award, grantees will be given the opportunity to agree upon a common set of implementation and outcome indicators to employ across all projects, as well as sets of additional indicators that may be used by groups of similar types of projects.